 Dan has had to privilege to collaborate with some of today's greatest composers including John Adams, Krzysztof Penderecki, Esa-Pekka Salonen, Jennifer Higdon, Kaija Saariaho, Mason Bates, Bright Sheng, John Corigliano, and Philip Glass.
+In 2020, he commissioned 15 composers to write solo violin pieces based on paintings in his collection; for more information on the commissions, click the events tab above.
 He's performed all over the world with legendary conductors such as Valerie Gergiev, Sir Neville Marinner, Erich Kunzel, Gerard Schwartz and Loren Maazel.
 Before you get too excited, keep in mind that he's performed with some of the world's worst conductors, too.
 In 2011, he participated on a concertmaster panel for the Conductor's Guild Annual Conference in San Francisco, and in 2015 he served as an expert witness in a court case, discussing common violinist injuries.

 In addition to playing classical music, Dan has had the opportunity to perform with pop icons including Johnny Mathis, The Who, Anne Murray, Andrea Bocelli, Weird Al Yankovic, Wayne Newton, Donna Summer, and Warren Haynes.
 He played with the US tours of The Lion King, West Side Story, and The Color Purple.
 His first gig was in high school, when he pretended to be an Irish fiddler in P.J.
 Finnegan's Pub in Westwood, NJ., then as a salon violinist at the Italian restaurant across the street.